Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 2

 a lovely house.
 When I was in London Mrs Edwards

-brother Vice-Admiral Tottingham invited me to
+brother ^Vice-Admiral Tottenham invited me to

-come & stay with him but I was not well
+Come & stay with him but I was not well

 & did not care to go.
-Did I tell you, I met him
+Did I tell you I met him

-in London the time I had leave before the warVery very kind & nice.
+in London the time I had leave before the warVery very Kind & nice.

 I dont think I can tell you anything